royal-markets/royal-protocol/docs/core.md

 /// @notice Gets the ID for a given username. function getIdByUsername(string calldata username) external view returns (uint256 id);

-/// @notice Maps each address (custody/operator) to its associated ID. function idOf(address wallet) external view returns (uint256);
+/// @notice Maps each address (custody) to its associated ID. function idOf(address wallet) external view returns (uint256);

 /// @notice Maps each ID to its associated custody address.